martindmtrv/SpotiScrub/README.md

 # SpotiScrub

-This is a python program to clean out your playlists by finding non-explicit versions of your songs on spotify!
-Rather than simply ommiting explicit songs, this program attempts to search the other releases of the same song on spotify (which are kinda hidden) and creates a new playlist or overwrites an existing one!
+This is a python program to clean out your playlists by creating a non-explicit version of your favorite playlist!

 # Required modules